IP-Specialist/CEHv13---Hands-on-Labs/README.md

 # Overview

 Welcome to the CEH v13 Exam Preparation - Hands-on Labs Repository!
 This repository is designed to provide a comprehensive, practical learning experience for individuals preparing for the Certified Ethical Hacker (CEH) v13 certification.
+Each lab is structured with clear instructions, required prerequisites, and supporting screenshots, ensuring an easy-to-follow learning experience.
+Whether you're a beginner or an experienced professional, these labs provide real-world scenarios and practical exercises to help you develop a strong foundation in ethical hacking techniques.

 # Purpose